JavierJerezAntonetti/AE-WhisperX-Local-Transcriber/README.md

 4.  **Configure Styles:** Adjust font, size, and color settings in the panel.
 5.  **Transcribe:** Click "Select Audio File & Start Transcription".
     * The AE script sends the audio file to the local API.
-    * The API transcribes the audio using WhisperX, performs word-level alignment, and returns a JSON response with timed words.
+    * The API transcribes the audio using WhisperX, performs word-level alignment, and returns a JSON response with timed words and the detected language.
     * The AE script parses the JSON, creates a new text layer for each word in your active composition, applies the configured styles, and sets its in/out points.
+It also automatically detects if the language is Right-to-Left (RTL) and enables the RTL layout mode.
     * Finally, all created text layers are pre-composed.
 6.  **Arrange/Combine (Optional):** Use the Text Layer Utilities to format the newly created word layers into paragraphs.